 Ed Atkins, Production still, 2021

 Fourth Floor Visit Us

 The New Museum is proud to present “Ed Atkins: Get Life/Love’s Work,” which will be on view from June 30 to October 3, 2021.
 A new commission by British artist Ed Atkins (b.
-1982, Oxford, United Kingdom), “Get Life/Love’s Work” will be the culminating exhibition in series of collaborations between the Museum and Nokia Bell Labs designed to develop meaningful exchange between the fields of art and technology.
+1982, Oxford, United Kingdom), “Get Life/Love’s Work” will be the culminating exhibition in a series of collaborations between the Museum and Nokia Bell Labs designed to develop meaningful exchange between the fields of art and technology.

 Over the past decade, Atkins has created a complex body of work that considers the relationship between the corporeal and the digital, the ordinary and the uncanny, through high-definition computer-generated (CG) animations, theatrical environments, elliptical writings, and syncopated sound montages.
 With these filmic and text-based artworks, Atkins tracks forms of feeling, living, and communicating hidden behind or curtailed by technological representation, which unfold into sensitive and often somber narratives.